ipfs/kubo/docs/config.md

 Any override `BaseLimits` or limit <key,value>s from `Swarm.ResourceMgr.Limits` that aren't specified will use the [computed default limits](./libp2p-resource-management.md#computed-default-limits).

+Until [ipfs/kubo#9564](https://github.com/ipfs/kubo/issues/9564) is addressed, there isn't a way to set an override limit of zero.
+0 is currently ignored.
+0 currently means use to use the [computed default limits](./libp2p-resource-management.md#computed-default-limits).

 Example #1: setting limits for a specific scope
 ```json
 {